ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 their view of which servers are trustworthy in order to benefit from the detection of misbehavior.
-Clients SHOULD also have a means of reporting to the provider of such a list, such as an operating system or software vendor, a malfeasence report as described below.
+Clients SHOULD also have a means of reporting to the provider of such a list, such as an operating system or software vendor, a malfeasance report as described below.

 ## Measurement Sequence {#measurement-sequence}

 The client randomly selects at least three servers from the list, and sequentially queries them.
-The query sequence SHOULD be repeated twice with the servers in the same order, to ensure that all possible inconsistences can be detected.
+The query sequence SHOULD be repeated twice with the servers in the same order, to ensure that all possible inconsistencies can be detected.

 The first probe uses a nonce that is randomly generated.
 The second query uses `H(resp || rand)` where `rand` is a random 32-byte value